EdgeNet-project/edgenet-legacy-2024/docs/tutorials/icdcs/demonstration.md

-# Visual traceroute demonstration on EdgeNet
+# Visual traceroute demonstration and RTT measurement tutorial on EdgeNet

 This demo describes whether and how you can launch a visual traceroute on EdgeNet.
 You need to register with EdgeNet as a first step.